a2kohli/cse15l-lab-reports/lab1_report.md

 ![Image](remote_connection.png)

 Now your terminal is connected to a computer in the CSE basement, and any commands you run will run on that computer!
-We call your computer the client and the computer in the basement the server based on how you are connected.
+So your computer can be considered as the client and the computer in the CSE basement as the server.

-If in doubt or if you encounter an error, just ask someone!

 ## Trying some commands
-Try running the commands cd, ls, pwd, mkdir, and cp a few times in different ways, both on your computer, and on the remote computer after ssh-ing (use the terminal in VScode) .
-Can you cause them to produce error messages?
-What do they mean?
-If you’re on Windows, what happens when you use them on Windows?
+Try running the commands cd, ls, pwd, mkdir, cat and rmdir a few times on your terminal (after ssh-ing)

-`cd ~`

 `cd`

-`ls -lat`

-`ls -a`

-`ls <directory>` where `<directory>` is `/home/linux/ieng6/cs15lsp23/cs15lsp23abc`, where the `abc` is one of the other group members’ username

-`cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
+`ls`

+`pwd`

+`mkdir new_directory`

+`rmdir new_directory`

 `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

-To log out of the remote server in your terminal, you can use:
+To log out of the remote server in your terminal, do:
 * Ctrl-D
+or
 * Run the command exit
-You can also open more terminals in VSCode (there is a little + button at the top of the terminal window where you can create another).
+You can also open more terminals in VSCode using the + button at the top of the terminal.

+If in doubt or if you encounter an error in any of the steps, just ask someone!

 You have finished the tutorial.
 Congratulations!